NightlyPie/nightlypie.github.io/README.md

 ## rewrite (again) coming soon
 why rewrite? the website is too hard to maintain
-expect it to come in the next 1 or 10 days (if i stop procrastinating)
+expect it to come in the next 1 or 10 days.. or even the next 2 weeks! (if i stop procrastinating)